Knowledge Sprints | 14–15 April 2026 | Amsterdam

 Format

-A few short online sessions in the weeks before, then a two-day in-person deep-dive.
+Four short online sessions in the weeks before, two days in-person, then a follow-up session three months after.

 Investment (non-members)